 Module Key features Credential Manager for HP ProtectTools Credential Manager acts as a personal password vault.
 Single Sign On remembers multiple passwords for various password-protected Web sites, applications, and network resources.
 Single Sign On offers additional protection by requiring combinations of different security technologies, such as a JavaTM Card and biometrics, for user authentication.
 Password storage is protected through encryption and can be hardened through the use of a TPM embedded security chip and/ or security device authentication, such as Java Cards or biometrics.
 Embedded Security for HP ProtectTools Embedded Security uses a Trusted Platform Module (TPM) embedded security chip to help protect against unauthorized access to sensitive user data or credentials stored locally on a PC.
 Embedded Security allows creation of a personal secure drive (PSD) for protecting user data.
 Embedded Security supports third-party applications (such as Microsoft Outlook and Internet Explorer) for protected digital certificate operations.
 Java Card Security for HP ProtectTools Java Card Security configures the HP ProtectTools Java Card for user authentication before the operating system loads.
 Java Card Security configures separate Java Cards for an administrator and a user.
 BIOS Configuration for HP ProtectTools BIOS Configuration provides access to power-on user and administrator password management.
-BIOS Configuration provides an alternative to the pre-boot BIOS configuration utility known as f10 Setup.
-DriveLock, enhanced with the embedded security chip, helps protect a hard drive from unauthorized access, even if it is removed from a system, without requiring the user to remember any additional passwords beyond the embedded security chip user password.
-Device Access Manager for HP ProtectTools Device Access Manager allows IT managers to control access to devices based on user profiles.
-Device Access Manager prevents unauthorized users from removing data using external storage media and from introducing viruses into the system from external media.
-The administrator can disable access to writeable devices for specific individuals or groups of users.
-Drive Encryption for HP ProtectTools Drive Encryption provides complete, full-volume hard drive encryption.
-Drive Encryption forces pre-boot authentication in order to decrypt and access the data.
+BIOS Configuration provides an alternative to the pre-boot BIOS configuration utility known as F10 Setup.
+DriveLock helps protect a hard drive from unauthorized access, even if it is removed from a system, without requiring the user to remember any additional passwords.
+Drive Encryption for HP ProtectTools Drive Encryption provides complete, full-volume hard drive encryption. • Drive Encryption forces pre-boot authentication in order to decrypt and access the data.